 Topology viewer - to show topology and flows dynamically.

-Other components and libraries such as Firewall, L2 switch, HA with Zookeeper, Endpoint and CLI are also part of the Ryu framework [28].
+Other components and libraries such as Firewall, layer 2 switch, HA with Zookeeper, Endpoint and CLI are also part of the Ryu framework [28].
 Among the initial applications of Ryu controller were GRE tunnelling, VLAN support, Topology discovery and MAC based segregation.

-The main aim of the Ryu was to become the standard network controller of cloud software like OpenStack.
+The main aim of Ryu was to become the standard network controller of cloud software like OpenStack.
 Ryu plugin was merged into the OpenStack Essex [29].
 Ryu provides OpenStack tunnelling based isolations and flat layer 2 networks regardless of the underlying network.
-Further the Ryu framework was developed to perform Traffic monitoring and provide QoS in the network [30].
+Furthermore, the Ryu framework was developed to perform traffic monitoring and provide QoS in the network [30].

-The Ryu can be downloaded Python package and also from the source code [31].
-The detailed information guides for installation, configuration and templates for creating Ryu applications can well documented [32].
+The Ryu can be downloaded as a Python package as well as a source code repository [31].
+The detailed information guides for installation, configuration and templates for creating Ryu applications are well documented [32].